Hong Hye-ji

-Hong Hye-ji (born 25 August 1996) is a South Korean footballer who plays as a defender for Canadian club AFC Toronto in the Northern Super League and the South Korea national team.
+Hong Hye-ji (born 25 August 1996) is a South Korean footballer who plays as a defender for the South Korea national team.

 Early life

 Hong attended Hyundai Technical High School, followed by attending Korea University.
 At Korea University, she played for the women's football team.

 Club career

 In December 2016, Hong signed a one-year contract with Japanese Nadeshiko League club INAC Kobe Leonessa for the 2017 season.
-At the end of the season, after having only made two appearances, she departed the club to join the South Korean WK League, where she would participate in the draft.
+At the end of the season, after having only made two appearances, she departed the club to enter the South Korean WK League draft.

-In December 2017, she was drafted first overall in the 2018 WK League Draft by Changnyeong WFC.
+In December 2017, she was selected first overall in the 2018 WK League Draft by Changnyeong WFC.
 She scored the winning goals that led to the team's first wins of the season in both the 2018 and 2019 season.

 In 2021, she joined WK League club Incheon Hyundai Steel Red Angels WFC.

 In January 2025, she signed with Canadian club AFC Toronto in the Northern Super League.